samus-io/tablab-steps/steps/hl0HrMfrARxcKIPGlC6XWQSCPsgdDCxdd72/en/README.md

 * Error handling aims to ensure that unexpected or untreated errors are not leaked to the user under any circumstances, thereby protecting sensitive information.
 * Proper error handling is essential in any backend application to ensure robustness, security, and long-term maintainability.
-* In Java Jakarta, different techniques can be applied to handle errors depending on the architecture and scope of the application.
+* Different techniques can be applied to handle errors depending on the architecture and scope of the application.

 ## Using basic try/catch blocks